 This area displays the directories where locales files reside.

 Click this button to add a new folder with locales.
-Find the desired folder in the Select Path dialog.

 Click this button to delete the selected directories from the list.